Take the inventiveness of Bob Dylan, the melodic voice of John Denver,

 A SONG ABOUT THE EARTH AT PEACE:

-I hate war, I hate fighting, I’m tired of all the shooting … THE DREAM is a song with four children choirs in English, French, Spanish and Russian plus a 61-piece symphony.
+I hate war, I hate fighting, I’m tired of all the shooting … THE DREAM is a song about our world finally at peace recorded with four children choirs in English, French, Spanish and Russian plus a 61-piece symphony.

 Michael Johnathon is a folksinger, songwriter, concert performer, author who created and hosts the worldwide broadcast of the WoodSongs Old-Time Radio Hour with a radio audience with over a million listeners each week on over 500 public radio stations, PBS-TV coast-to-coast plus American Forces Radio Network in 173 nations.
 Michael is also a playwright … his play Walden: The Ballad of Thoreau has over 8,000 registered performances in 42 countries and translated into four languages.

-Michael’s current release is the folk album, SongFarmer, recorded in a small cabin on an iPhone 6.
+Michael’s (May 2016) release is the folk album, SongFarmer, recorded in a small cabin on an iPhone 6.
 Seriously, this is a high tech sounding album and you will be amazed at the clarity.
 Visit the MERCH page for details.

 AVAILABLE NOW: The new SongFarmer album was completely recorded on an iPhone.
 Find out the reason why: VISIT MICHAEL’S BLOG HERE